Ga naar hoofdinhoud

 Language

-We use British English grammar and spelling at B1 level, this means:
+We use British English grammar and spelling at B1 level, which means:

 • Set your Office spellcheck to British English.